mpsingh24/hybrid_secret_manager/README.md

 Package name: `hybrid-secret-manager`
 Version: `==0.0.1`
 ```

+Note: If you need to make changes to the `HybridSecretManager` code, update the version each time in `setup.py`, re-run step 6 to package the new distribution and re-upload the package to Artifact Registry (using step 7).
+Once you do that, update the version to new version in Cloud Composer PYPI Packages tab to install the update.

 ### Step 9: Update Airflow Configuration
 #### Use airflow configuration overrides to set the custom secret backend: